egoschema/EgoSchema/README.md

 This script accelerates the download process by running multiple processes concurrently.
 Please be aware that this method might hit the rate limit.
 If the script fails after running for a while, revert to the `download.py` script.

+## Answer release

+We are pleased to announce the release of correct answers for a select subset of the EgoSchema.
+Interested parties are encouraged to refer to the `subset_answers.json` file.
+The format is a dictionary with the structure: `<question uid>` as the key, and `<correct answer>` as the associated value.
+The `<correct answer>` is among the values 0,1,2,3,4.

-## Benchmarking EgoSchema
+## Benchmarking EgoSchema (currently updating)

-For those keen on benchmarking using the EgoSchema dataset, detailed instructions for various models have been compiled.
-Navigate to the `benchmarking` directory for comprehensive guides and setup processes for each model.
-Please note that all benchmarking codes will require the correct answers to the questions, which will be made available soon.
+For those interested in benchmarking against the EgoSchema dataset, we have curated detailed instructions tailored for various models.
+You can find these comprehensive guides, along with setup procedures, in the `benchmarking` directory.

+## Validating Models against EgoSchema
+To evaluate the performance of your custom model on EgoSchema, we provide a validation mechanism.
+First, prepare a JSON file that contains a dictionary structured as `<question uid>` for the key and `<correct answer>` (where the answer is among the values 0,1,2,3,4) for the value.
+Subsequently, execute the command `python validate.py --f <path_to_json_file>` to validate your model's predictions.
+Post validation, you will be presented with performance metrics both for the entirety of EgoSchema and for the specific subset for which we have released the correct answers.